tm31420/Secp256K1-4-all/README.md

 # Secp256K1-4-all
-LLL Matrix Script Modified by strum : ) ( :
+LLL Matrix Script Modified by strum : ) ( : and added bonus script.